TimDaub/react-envelope-graph/README.md

 - [ ] The component's size can only be adjusted relatively to other content but not absolutely .e.g via `px`
 - [ ] Touch listeners are not yet implemented
+- [ ] `xr` can only be resized on large view ports
+- [ ] Because of emToPx, values become unreliable for other view ports than my macbook :/

 ## License